Common Sense Solutions for Dealing with Picky Eaters

 - Your child refuses to eat what you offer.
 “We have a try one bite rule.
 I urge you to follow it.
 If not, that’s your choice, but there’s no substitute.”

 - Your child complains of being starving 20 minutes after lunch (because she didn’t actually eat her lunch).
 “Sometimes I get hungry too if I skip meals.
 The next meal/snack is in 1.5 hours.
 You can have water to drink, otherwise you’re waiting until then.”

 - Your pride and joy demands cookies for snack time.
 Again.
 “Actually you had cookies yesterday.
 We don’t eat cookies every day because they don’t have nutritious ingredients that keep our bodies working properly.
 Cookies are a once in a while snack.
 You can have [enter fruit] and [enter nuts/yogurt] now, or you can wait until the next meal time.”

-- The number one tip: keep your resolve!
+The number one tip: keep your resolve!
 Do what you say and stay strong.
 Patience, perseverance, and injecting a little fun will go a long way toward growing a more adventurous eater.